placebeyondtheclouds/rpi-cdrom-emulator-build/README.md

 ## Build

-- Cut the GPIO pins as low as humanly possible
+- Cut the GPIO pins as short as humanly possible
 - Sift through the shims and spacers from the previous builds to find the right combination
 - Assemble
 - Download https://downloads.raspberrypi.com/raspios_lite_armhf/images/raspios_lite_armhf-2024-07-04/2024-07-04-raspios-bookworm-armhf-lite.img.xz
-- Write the image to the microsd card using Imager
+- Burn the image to the microsd card using Imager
   - `sudo apt install rpi-imager`
   - `rpi-imager`
-- Mount the microsd card
+- Mount the microsd card on the host computer

 - Enable SSH